Indian-Online-Education-Environment/YAD/README.md

 # YAD
-YAD (You Are Doing great) - Indian Academic Bank of Credit
+YAD (You Are Doing great) - Indian Academic Bank of Credit.
+It can be upgraded to a full Indian Online Learning Environment inspired by moodle.

 Tagline: Discover Yourself <br>
 Theme: Equality